Common Strippit

 11 -- Make sure Air Mufflers are Not Clogged or causing Restrictions.

-On FC1000/3 Machines, I take the 2 Tan-Color Filters Elements Out of Each of the 2
+On FC1000/3 Machines, I take the 2 Tan-Color Filters Elements Out of Each of the

-Problems, which makes Slow & Erratic & Intermittent Clutch & Brake Operation.
+Actuation Problems, which makes Slow & Erratic & Intermittent Clutch & Brake Operation.

-Throw the 4 Elements Away,
+Throw the 4 Elements Away!!!

-or Someone will put them Back-In, and your Problem will Resurface in the Future!
+Or Someone will put them Back-In, and your Problem will Resurface in the Future!

 12 -- Replace BOTH the Clutch AND the Brake Mac Valves!!!
 These Are Very Critical !!!